-When planning your trip to Laos make sure you include Vientiane as one of the interesting places you should not miss.
+When planning your travel to Laos make sure you include Vientiane as one of the interesting places you should not miss.
 It is the capital city of this wonderful country, and one of the largest cities in the “Land of a Million Elephants”.

 The capital city is located on the banks of the Mekong River opposite Thailand, a country which it also shares land borders.
 Compared to other Asian capital cities it is quiet and peaceful place.
 Laos was part of French Indochina, and as such you will find a plethora of French Colonial buildings and homes amongst the architecture of Vientiane.
 The country is an independent country now but echoes of its past remain.
 The city has retained its beauty and attracts many visitors who are attracted by the beauty and quaintness of the place.